apdevelop/composition-rules-helper/README.md

 # Composition Rules Helper
-Simple but useful Windows desktop application for displaying and auto aligning 'composition rules' grids on top of images.
+Windows desktop application for displaying and auto aligning 'composition rules' grids on top of images.
 Can be used for artistic educational or creative purposes.

 ### Features
 * Displaying one of the selected composition grids (Thirds, Golden Ratio, Diagonal of Thirds and so on) in transparent window.